koenidv/react-todolist/README.md

-# SE_19 todolist
+# React todolist

-Hey 👋 This is my assessment project for SE_19.
+Hey 👋 This is my project for SE_19 Web Technologies Basics and ID_19 Responsive Web Design.
 It is deployed at [todolist.koenidv.de](https://todolist.koenidv.de).

 ## Setting up your environment